Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 for i in $(seq 1 100); do dig @ns1.dnscale.eu example.com A +short; done

-DNScale applies rate limiting at the edge automatically, so your zones are protected without any configuration on your part.
+DNScale applies rate limiting at the edge automatically, so provider-level protections are in place without per-zone configuration.

 9. Conduct Regular DNS Audits

 DNS records accumulate over time.
-Old records pointing to decommissioned servers, forgotten test subdomains, and stale CNAME records are all security risks.
+Old records pointing to decommissioned servers, forgotten test subdomains, and stale CNAME records can become security risks.

 Check for Stale Records